 I remember the days leading up to the primary in the last election.
-Completely unimpressed by the 17 candidates that were seeking the Republican nomination, in the primary I voted for Bernie Sanders.
-This was not a ‘strategic’ type of vote where I was trying to get the weaker opposing candidate nominated; this was a repudiation of both the party that I’d voted for my whole life and of Hillary Clinton.
+Completely unimpressed by the 17 candidates that were seeking the Republican nomination, I voted for Bernie Sanders.
+This was not a ‘strategic’ vote where I was trying to get the weaker opposing candidate nominated; this was a repudiation of both the party that I’d voted for my whole life and of Hillary Clinton.
 I simply thought that America deserved better than the selection at hand.
-One might think it was a difficult thing for me to vote for a Democrat Socialist what with a quarter decade of consistent GOP voting under my belt.
+One might think it was a difficult thing for me to vote for a Democrat Socialist, what with a quarter decade of consistent GOP voting under my belt.
 It wasn’t.

 Initially, I figured that I’d just let the GOP field narrow itself out and throw my support in the primaries behind a Democrat that didn’t turn my stomach.
-While Grampa Freestuff’s socialist leanings were a real problem for me, I stood under the conviction that every time America was poised to engage in some folly, there was consistently video evidence of Bernie Sanders pushing back: He opposed the automaker bailout.
-He opposed the War in Iraq.
-He opposed the Patriot Act.
-Finally, there was video of him marching for civil rights in the 1960’s.
+While Grampa Freestuff’s socialist leanings were a real problem for me, I stood under the conviction that every time America was poised to engage in some folly, there was consistently video evidence of Bernie Sanders pushing back: opposing the automaker bailout, the War in Iraq, and the Patriot Act.
+There was also video of him marching for civil rights in the 1960’s.
 If nothing else, Bernie Sanders was, in all likelihood, a good person, something I’ve never sensed in Hillary Clinton.

 Then the GOP field narrowed out.
-At the time I never really considered Donald Trump a real candidate—in my eyes he was a failed businessman and a reality TV star.
+At the time I never really considered Donald Trump a real candidate.
+In my eyes he was a failed businessman and a reality TV star.
 He was also a Democrat.
 I remember him being cozy with Oprah Winfrey, Harry Reid, and even Nancy Pelosi.
 Even more indicting, he was a Clinton donor.
-I honestly believed he was a shill to ensure that Clinton won the general election.
+I initially believed he was a shill to ensure that Clinton won the general election.

 It was shocking to me when Jeb Bush pulled out of the race leaving only Ted Cruz, Marco Rubio, and Donald Trump.
 By the time I realized that the joke wasn’t funny anymore, the nomination was all but secured.